How to Calculate DSO: Formula, Example, and Common Mistakes

 Should I use total sales or credit sales for DSO?

 Use credit sales.
-Cash sales are collected immediately and would understate the true collection period.
+Cash sales are collected immediately and would understate the true collection period, making DSO look better than it is.

 What period should I use to calculate DSO?

-Match the period to your reporting cadence, commonly 30, 90, or 365 days, and keep receivables and sales on the same period.
+Match the period to your reporting cadence, commonly 30, 90, or 365 days, and keep receivables and sales on the same period so the ratio is meaningful.

 How often should I calculate DSO?

-Monthly is typical, but watch the trend across periods rather than a single reading, since DSO fluctuates with billing cycles.
+Monthly is typical, but watch the trend across periods rather than a single reading, since DSO fluctuates with billing cycles and seasonality.

 Why is my DSO higher than expected?